finlayiainmaclean/murd/README.md

-Code associated with OSA competition to find allosteric binders of MurD.
+Code associated with OSA's competition to find allosteric binders of MurD.
 This is not associated with any commerical organisation, it's just a few weekend's hacking.
 Top hits have __not__ been assessed by medicinal chemists.